8 Things Every Tourist In London Needs To Know

 Written by Jaillan Yehia

-London is a city of over 8 million people, so here are 8 things every tourist in London needs to know – they should help you fit in, do as the locals do and get more out of your trip to the best city on earth.
+London is a city of over 8 million people, so as a native Londoner I’ve come up with 8 things every tourist in London needs to know.
+They should help you fit in, do as the locals do and get more out of your trip to the best city on earth.

-If I’d just got off the boat, bus, train or plane, here’s what I’d wish I already knew…
+If I’d just got off the boat, bus, train or plane in London, here are a few facts I’d wish I already knew…

 1.Get Some Wheels